 While these are certainly legitimate concerns, we're here to help you navigate them.
 We've created an e-book that provides tips on having a connected conversation—one with active listening where the goal is sharing honest experiences about climate change.

 Atmospheric Science Professor Katharine Hayhoe notes in her TED Talk that the number one thing we can do to break the divisive rhethoric around climate change is "do the exact thing we're not doing: talk about it."

-After you take our climate change pledge, we'll send you an e-book with four simple tips on having a connected conversation.
+After you take our climate change pledge, we'll send you an e-book with five simple tips on having a connected conversation.
 We'll also keep you informed and invite you to local events where you can learn about real, systemic solutions that are good for our communities, our economy and our planet.